How To Make a Cute Bag From an Old Cherished T-Shirt

-The topstitching is a nice detail.
+The topstitching is a nice detail and it fits the character of stitching you expect to see on a t-shirt.
 To topstitch, I lengthen my stitch to 3.0 and use an Aurifil 40wt thread.
 I did stitch through a bird’s beak – sorry about that little guy.
 Your nose is a small sacrifice for my project.

 How to Audition Zippers

 Arrange your zipper color options to resemble the finished project.
 Yellow and orange zippers look great.
 I like what the yellow does for the little birdies.
 I love the depth the orange brings to this party.
 Seeing how great the orange looks made me decide to use an orange fabric for the lining.

 Zipper as Accent

 Using the yellow zip makes yellow an accent in this color scheme.
 Think of the zipper color as another ‘fabric’ for your project.
 Yellow fabric for the lining would have been overwhelming for me.
 But all of that orange-y goodness on the lining is a welcome, hearty anchor for this color combo.

 When Becca is unzipped, you’ll be able to see the lining fabric.
 To audition zipper pulls for Becca, arrange the project and options so you can see all of these elements together.
 These are all fun options, but I loved the contrast of the dark blue on the yellow zip, against the orange lining.

 Zips and pulls available from Zipit on Etsy.